-There will be no afternoon ag segment this Thursday, as the Minnesota Twins will be taking on the Athletics at 12:10 p.m.
+There will be no Afternoon Ag Segment this Thursday.
+Instead, tune in as the Minnesota Twins will take on the Detroit Tigers!

 Join ag broadcaster Sonja Langseth, member of the NAFB, on Thursday afternoons from 12:30 p.m. to 1 p.m. for your "Afternoon Ag Segment" on AM 730 KWOA.
 Sonja talks about everything and anything ag-related, particularly focusing on current events and hot topics in the ag industry.
 She talks with a wide variety of professionals and knowledgeable experts in their respective fields, ranging as close as Worthington residents to as far as national voices, delivering the latest ag information "straight from the horse's mouth" to the KWOA listeners.